Newsletter 5, 27th March 2025.

 Taking Photos/Video Footage

 As we begin a new year a reminder to parents and family members to please ensure, when at school events, to take photos or video footage of your child/ren only.
 Please do NOT post photos of children, other than your own, at school events or wearing school uniform, on personal social media pages other than your own.
-Thank you for your cooperation in using social media respectfully helping to
+Thank you for your cooperation in using social media respectfully helping to keep everyone in our school community safe online.

 Community News